networktocode/gh-action-setup-poetry-environment/README.md

 * `python-version`: Defines the python version which will be deployed on the system.
 Example values are: `3.6`, `3.7`, `3.8`, `3.9`.
 Defaults to `3.9`.
 * `cache-version`: Can be used to specify the different version of the cache.
 This string is appended to the key.
 Defaults to empty string.
+* `poetry-install-options`: Specifies any additional options pass to Poetry when installing dependencies.
+Defaults to `--only dev`.

 ## Output variables

 * `cache-used`: Returns `True` if the environment was loaded from the cache, or empty string if the fresh environment is installed.